Ireland beat Maori All Blacks in Wellington

 Ireland's deserved victory in wet conditions in Wellington should further boost morale after the superb second-Test win against the All Blacks which set up this weekend's series decider.

-Despite a slippery ball that led to numerous handling errors, the teams served up an entertaining contest including yellow cards for try-scorers Larmour and Stevenson as well as Ireland back row Cian Prendergast and Maori prop Ollie Norris.
+Despite a slippery ball that led to numerous handling errors, the teams served up an entertaining contest which was punctuated by yellow cards for try-scorers Larmour and Stevenson as well as Ireland back row Cian Prendergast and Maori prop Ollie Norris.

+The Irish made a sloppy start as they knocked on and then conceded a free kick and a penalty in the opening two minutes with the Maoris punishing the errors as Stevenson ran past an outnumbered Michael Lowry to touch down in the left corner.

+However, the Irish were in front by the eighth minute as first-time captain Earls caught the home side napping with a quick lineout which allowed Larmour to run in unopposed, with the excellent Frawley adding the extras.

 Maori All Blacks: Moorby, Stevenson, Sullivan, Nankivell, Garden-Bachop, Ioane, Perenara (captain); Norris, Eklund, Lomax; Selby-Rickit, Walker-Leawere; Prinsep, Harmon, Grace.